 Fruiting:

-The bed will take 4-6month until it will fruit.
+The bed will take 3-6month until it will fruit depending on the time of year you make the bed.
 The fruiting temperature range is between 12-20c.
 This means fruiting usually occurs at the beginning and end of summer after rainfall.

 Cropping Cycle: